 Given all the variables, you may be tempted to heave your hands and put off the decision to start saving or to increase your savings.
 Please don’t.
 If the potential feel overwhelming, just save as much as you reasonably can, as our Sketch Guy columnist, Carl Richards, puts it.
 Over, more savings now will mean more and better options later.

 This is hard.
 How do I find an advisor who can help?

-The standard advice is to chat to someone you trust and see that they use and like.
+The standard advice is to chat with someone you trust and see that they use and like.
 But a lot of smart people know very little about money and have no idea if a financial adviser is treating them badly.

-There are some other hints that can assist you finding a good adviser.
+There are some other hints that can assist you in finding a good adviser.
 Check their certifications.
 If an adviser is a certified financial planner (C.F.P.) or chartered financial analyst (C.F.A.), that resources that he or she has learned a lot along the way and passed some difficult exams to earn those initials.
 (Other titles and acronyms may mean greatly less.)

 Then set up an initial meeting with a few advisers.
 Ask each if he or she pledges to perform in your best interest, always.
-The fancy term for this is acting as a “fiduciary,” and by all means asks your adviser to take the fiduciary pledge we produced a few years back.
+The fancy term for this is acting as a “fiduciary,” and by all means ask your adviser to take the fiduciary pledge we produced a few years back.

 Finally, balance your notes about each adviser you spoke to.
 Be real about how real you’re going to require getting with this stranger.
-So much of these money conversations are about feelings: our fears, our goals and our strongest values expressed during our spending, saving and giving.
+So much of these money conversations are about feelings: our fears, our goals, and our strongest values expressed during our spending, saving, and giving.
 Does this person care about your feelings?
 Are the people you’re talking to still asking about them?
 If not, keep looking.